Inedo/inedo-docs/Content/proget/api/security/users/create.md

 :::

 ## Command Specification (CLI)
-The `security users create` command is used to create a new user.
+The `security users create` command is used to create a new User.

 The `--username`, `--displayname`, and `--email` options are always required.

-If `--password` is not specified, the user will be prompted to manually input a password and retype it to confirm.
+If `--password` is not specified, the User will be prompted to manually input a password and retype it to confirm.

 **Creating a user** requires the the username (e.g. `"John Smith"`), display name (e.g. `jsmith`), and the email address (e.g `john@kramerica.com`).
 You can also include a password (e.g. `abc12345`).